hasura/graphql-engine/docs/graphql/core/queries/query-filters.rst

       }
     }

 Fetch if **none** of the nested objects defined via an array relationship satisfy a condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default a row is returned if any of the nested objects satisfy a condition.
+By default, a row is returned if any of the nested objects satisfy a condition.
 To achieve the above, we need to frame the ``where`` expression as ``{_not: {condition}}``.
-This reads as: fetch if not (any of the nested objects satisfy the condition) i.e. none of the nested objects satisy the condition.
+This reads as: fetch if not (any of the nested objects satisfy the condition) i.e. none of the nested objects satisfy the condition.

 For example,